rpellerin/rpellerin.github.io/content/how-to-give-birth-in-pankow-berlin-as-foreigners.md

 ### Kindergeld

-I have not done this part yet.
+The process is fairly easy.
+In our case, we received a letter from the Familienkasse with a QR code that took us to a form.
+We filled it out.
+Only one parent must be chosen to be the single receiver of Kindergeld.
+Then it generated a PDF to print.
+That PDF must be printed out and sent to the address written on the first page, alongside the following documents:

+- A document called "Anlage EU" (reference of the document: KG 1-AnEU): for non-german parents.
+Print it out and fill it out.
+The URL to this document is on the main website, where we filled in the form.
+- A proof of renting/owning an appartment
+- A certificate from the Kindergeld-receiving parent's employer (document KG54 - send the template to the employer)
+- Last 3 payslips as a proof that you get income in Germany

+That's it. **Bear in mind, this must be done within the first 6 months following the birth.**

+### German ID card

+Yet to be done...
 I will update the article later accordingly.

-**Bear in mind, this must be done within the first 6 months following the birth.**

-### German ID card
+### Kita Gutschein

 Yet to be done...
 I will update the article later accordingly.